luckyyang/suathebys/README.md

 2.2 Bid on asset on the desired chain
 3. Reveal data to buyer through the off-chain contract viewing function

-This is made possible with the unique architecture of Suave kettle running in TEE which brings enhanced privacy /(no-one, not even the host OS, can see unencrypted data) and integrity /(you can be sure the correct code, and only that code, is running at all times).
+This is made possible with the unique architecture of Suave kettle running in TEE which brings enhanced privacy (no-one, not even the host OS, can see unencrypted data) and integrity (you can be sure the correct data, and only that data, is stored at all times).

 ## Running locally